-19 Healthy Travel Tips for Cold and Flu Season
+21 Healthy Travel Tips for Cold, Flu and the Corona virus

 Yes it’s time for cold and flu season.
-But that doesn’t mean that you should cancel any travel plans.
+But that doesn’t mean that you should cancel any travel plans, unless your doctor or the State Department advises against going to a destination.

 This is not medical advice.
-If you have concerns about treating a cold, flu, or if you should travel, contact your doctor.
+If you have concerns about treating a cold, flu, or if you should travel during an epidemic such as the Corona virus, contact your doctor.

 How do you enjoy a trip without exposing yourself to germs and other pathogens?
 The old saying “The best defense is a good offense” especially applies to traveling healthy during cold and flu season.